-Artists are workers and deserve safe and inclusive workplaces.
-Unsafe workplaces come with social wellbeing costs that are borne not only by directly affected individuals, but the community as a whole (Australian Human Rights Commission 2021).
-Positive change in this area is being driven by artists and arts workers sharing their experiences, and shifting community expectations for equality, safety and respect in Australian workplaces.
+Artists deserve safe and inclusive workplaces.
+When workplaces are unsafe, the social wellbeing costs affect the individuals involved and the community as a whole (Australian Human Rights Commission 2021).
+Artists and arts workers are driving positive change in this area by sharing their experiences and shifting community expectations for equality, safety and respect in Australian workplaces.

-A recent survey of workers in the music industry and the performing arts found that just fifteen per cent of respondents felt safe at work all of the time. with thirty-five per cent saying they had been exposed to unsafe working conditions over the past twelve months (Elmes and Knox 2022).
-Unsupportive environments and uncertain working conditions following the lockdown period of the pandemic have placed artists and the broader cultural and creative workforce at risk of increased mental health issues
+A recent survey of workers in the music industry and the performing arts found that just fifteen per cent of respondents felt safe at work all of the time.
+Thirty-five per cent said they had been exposed to unsafe working conditions over the past year (Elmes and Knox 2022).

+Unsupportive environments and uncertain working conditions following the lockdown period of the pandemic have put artists and the broader cultural and creative workforce at risk of increased mental health issues.